Manduca rustica

 Habitat

 Occurs in varied including rainforests, deserts, urban areas, and disturbed environments.
-Demonstrates broad adaptability to both vegetation and plantings.
+Demonstrates broad adaptability to both native vegetation and plantings.

 Distribution